-On September 23, 2020, the Corporation changed its name to "Cassiar Gold Corp." from "Margaux Resources Ltd." and completed a share consolidation with respect to the common shares of the Corporation (the "Consolidation").
-The Corporation's common shares were consolidated on a basis of one post-consolidated common share (the "Common Shares") for every 5 pre-consolidated common shares.
-The number of shares, options and warrants presented have been adjusted to reflect the impact of the Consolidation.
+On September 23, 2020, the Corporation changed its name to "Cassiar Gold Corp." from "Margaux Resources Ltd." and completed a share consolidation with respect to the Common Shares of the Corporation (the "Consolidation").
+The Corporation's Common Shares were consolidated on a basis of one post-consolidated Common Share for every 5 pre-consolidated Common Shares.
+The number of Common Shares, options and warrants presented have been adjusted to reflect the impact of the Consolidation.